vterzi/binrepr/README.md

 # binrepr
-Python package working with the binary representation of basic types
+A Python package for converting basic types to their binary representations